carbon-language/carbon-lang/docs/design/generics/terminology.md

     will only resolve that call after the types are known.

-In Carbon, we expect there to be a compile error if overloading of some name prevents a generic function from being typechecked from its definition alone.
-For example, let's say we have some overloaded function called `F` that has two
+In Carbon, we expect there to be a compile error if overloading of some name prevents a checked generic function from being typechecked from its definition alone.
+For example, let's say we have some overloaded function called `F` that has two overloads:
-overloads:

 ```
 fn F[template T:! type](x: T*) -> T;
 fn F(x: Int) -> bool;
 ```

-A generic function `G` can call `F` with a type like `T*` that cannot possibly call the `F(Int)` overload for `F`, and so it can consistently determine the return type of `F`.
+A checked generic function `G` can call `F` with a type like `T*` that cannot possibly call the `F(Int)` overload for `F`, and so it can consistently determine the return type of `F`.
 But `G` can't call `F` with an argument that could match either overload.

 **Note:** It is undecided what to do in the situation where `F` is overloaded, but the signatures are consistent and so callers could still typecheck calls to